 After School Activities and Organizations

-STM does not casually endorse or promote extracurricular programs by allowing brochures, advertisements, etc. to be displayed in the school or distributed to the student body.
-In order to have your program endorsed, you must interview with STM administration, and present a recent background screening on the provider(s) of the services who will be working with children.
+Saint Thomas More School does not casually endorse or promote extracurricular programs by allowing brochures, advertisements, etc. to be displayed in the school or distributed to the student body.
+In order to have your program endorsed, you must interview with Saint Thomas More School administration and present a recent background screening on the provider(s) of the services who will be working with children.
 Further recommendations and/or visits to the program site may be required.
-Once we have this information, school officials will make a decision.